Varying-Vagrant-Vagrants/varyingvagrantvagrants.org/docs/en-US/troubleshooting/virtualbox.md

 You need to update to a newer version of VirtualBox.
 Download the latest version of VirtualBox and install it.

-## Apple Silicon
+## Apple Silicon/Arm64 Chips

-VirtualBox does not support Apple Silicon, you will need to find an alternative provider.
-We currently do not have hardware to test this, and there are no recommended providers.
-We may provide docker as a provider in the future, but there is no timeframe on this.
-When we do, we will announce it, so if you don't see documentation for Docker, then it is not supported or usable.
-We do however want help with this!
+VirtualBox does not support Arm/Apple Silicon, to use VVV with Apple Silicon devices such as the M1 Macbooks or newer, you will need to use the Parallels provider with Parallels Pro/Business.

+For non-Apple ARM64 chips such as raspberry Pis, these are unsupported.
+In theory you could run the provisioner scripts directly but this is untested and unsupported.
+If you do this, open a GitHub issue to indicate success/failure.

 ## VirtualBox Installer/Update Failing on MacOS